simul/simul.github.io/ref/simul/plugin/plugintrueskyrenderer.md

 A mask for cloud position

 ### <a name="SetFloat"/>void SetFloat(char name, float value)
+Sets a floating point value. \em name should be "Time", "Gamma", "Exposure", or "SimpleCloudShadowing".

 ### <a name="SetInt"/>void SetInt(char name, int value)
+Sets an integer value. \em name should be "CloudSteps", or "Downscale".

 ### <a name="SetMatrix4x4"/>void SetMatrix4x4(char name, float matrix4x4)
 Sets a matrix value.